nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 tags: #systems #architecture #research

-# Event-Driven and Synchronous Systems
+# Event Driven and Synchronous Systems

 ## Abstract

+Increasing size and complexity of softwares require a suitable system design to make system reliable, maintainable and performant.
+Selecting a design totally depends upon the system requirements and constraints such as performance, uptime, etc.
-The growing technical architectures also need growing communication systems between those processes, we use Synchronous and Event driven systems for this concern.
-Synchronous systems, characterized by waiting for responses, offer real-time data and straightforward implementation.
-However, they might get drawn back by their tight coupling of processes and of overall speed.
+Synchronous and Event driven system are two designs commonly used in softwares.

+Synchronous systems, characterised by waiting for responses, offer real-time data and straightforward implementation.
+However, they might get drawn back by their tight coupling of processes and overall speed.

-In contrast, event-driven systems leverage events to initiate communication, leading to performance advantages and loose coupling.
+In contrast, event-driven systems leverage events to communicate, leading performance and loose coupling.
 Nonetheless, they introduce complexities and require careful consideration of eventual consistency.
-The selection between these two approaches can be done thorough evaluation of specific requirements and trade-offs.
+The selection between these two approaches can be done through evaluation of specific requirements and trade-offs.

 This paper provides a comprehensive analysis of the strengths, weaknesses, and considerations associated with synchronous and event-driven systems.

 ## Goal

 The goal of this paper is to provide information about Synchronous and Event-Driven systems in conceptual and architectural perspective.

-## Introduction

 ## Synchronous Systems